venuswku/CoastSnap/README.md

   - Make sure the name of the location folders match the location's `name` property in `locations.json`.
   - `Homepage Slideshow`: folder containing images shown in the homepage's slideshow.
   - `CoastSnap in Santa Cruz`: folder containing illustrations for each subsection in the `CoastSnapInSantaCruz` component.
+    - Name illustrations in the numerical order that they should be displayed.
+      - Example: `1.svg` is used for the first section of the component.
+    - `mobile`: folder containing mobile versions of the illustrations.
+      - File name should correspond to the desktop version's name.
   - `Location Info`: folder containing illustrations for the `LocationInfo` pages.
 - `App.css`: all CSS styling used for the website.
   - `className` value of any element would be customly styled if it matched a [selector](https://www.w3schools.com/cssref/css_selectors.asp) in this file